HouseOfAngular/ng-packages/projects/validation-messages/README.md

 `apiErrorMessages: Array<string | ApiErrorMessage>`: If an error is returned from an API request, this input allows to display it instantly

-`control: FormControl`: Specifies the form control for which errors should be shown.
+`control: AbstractControl`: Specifies the control for which errors should be shown.

 `controlName: string`: Specifies the name of the form control for which errors should be shown.